Simply LaKita

 • 📖 Recipe

-• Grill or Stovetop Friendly - Make juicy burgers in a cast iron skillet, on a grill, or even on a griddle, whatever you’ve got works.
+• Grill, Stovetop, or Oven Friendly - Make juicy burgers in a cast iron skillet, on the grill, or in the oven.
+Whatever you've got, this recipe works.

 • Simple Seasoning Blend - No complicated spice mix here.
-Just paprika, salt, pepper, and Worcestershire sauce bring out that classic burger flavor.
+Worcestershire sauce, paprika, fresh garlic, salt, and pepper bring out that classic old-fashioned flavor.

 Ingredients You'll Need